This page explains the duties of the local authority to provide accommodation to homeless young people aged 16 or 17.

 The child or young person could seek to instruct a solicitor to investigate the case on their behalf.
 The solicitor would be able to ascertain the facts to assess whether the Local Authority has a duty to accommodate under section 20.
 Contact Civil Legal Advice on 0345 345 4345 to see if you qualify for legal aid.

-It is also worth noting that if a Local Authority is assessing whether s.17 (provision of services for children in need) of the Children Act 1989 might be more appropriate than s.20 then the law suggests that the child should be cared for under s.20.
+It is also worth noting that if a Local Authority is assessing whether section 17 Children Act 1989 (Provision of services for children in need) might be more appropriate than section 20, the law suggests that the child should be cared for under section 20.

 What happens if the Local Authority disputes the age of the young person?